kiali/kiali/design/KEPS/multicluster/proposal.md

 3. Aggregated metrics/traces
 4. OIDC auth strategy

-Regarding istiod access, if the istiod pods are running within the kube clusters that are part of the multi-cluster mesh, Kiali will access these by portforwarding using the kube API.
-Kiali won't support controlplanes that are completely external to the mesh but if the istiod requirement becomes optional in a future version of Kiali then Kiali could support external controlplanes as well.
+Regarding istiod access, if the istiod pods are running within the Kube clusters that are part of the multi-cluster mesh, Kiali will access these by portforwarding using the Kube API.
+Kiali can support control planes outside of but some features will be lost when Kiali can not access the istiod API.

-A service account in each cluster will provide Kiali with access to that cluster's kube API.
-Credentials for that service account will be stored in a secret and used by the Kiali pod to communicate with the external Kube apis.
+A service account in each cluster will provide Kiali with access to that cluster's Kube API.
+Credentials for that service account will be stored in a secret and used by the Kiali pod to communicate with the external Kube APIs.

-Note that a single or different network topology won't affect Kiali's configuration and deployment since Kiali will only need access to the Kubernetes API.
+Note that a single or different network topology won't affect Kiali's configuration and deployment because Kiali will only need access to the Kubernetes API.

 ### Multi Primary deployment